artsy/artsy.github.io/README.md

 [![Build Status](https://travis-ci.org/artsy/artsy.github.io.svg)](https://travis-ci.org/artsy/artsy.github.io)

 The Artsy OSS page and the blog runs on top of a default jekyll install.
-If you'd like an overview of jekyll their [website rocks](http://jekyllrb.com/).
+If you would like an overview of jekyll their [website rocks](http://jekyllrb.com/).

 ## Setup